-During the Middle Ages, the church consisted of a three-bay and two-aisle, hall nave on a square-like plan and an elongated chancel with a three-sided closure on the eastern side, originally surrounded by a cemetery.
-The foundations and the high pedestal of the chancel were built of unworked stone, while the higher parts were made of bricks laid in the Flemish and monk bond (the latter was already disappearing in Małopolska region in the first half of the 14th century).
+From the fourteenth century, the church consisted of a three-bay and two-aisle, hall nave on a square-like plan and an elongated chancel with a three-sided closure on the eastern side.
+The foundations and the high pedestal of the chancel were built of unworked stones, while the higher parts were made of bricks laid in the Flemish and monk bond (the latter was already disappearing in Małopolska region in the first half of the 14th century).
 The stone pedestal of the chancel was exceptionally high, as it was much higher than the window sills.
-The nave was built in a different arrangement of walls (Polish bond) with a lower stone part at the bottom.
-Outside, the nave and chancel were fastened with buttresses and at the top covered with gable roofs, while the roof above the nave is higher, with triangular gables decorated with ogival blendes.
+The nave was built in a different system of walls (Polish bond) with a lower stone part, reaching about 1.5 meters.

-Inside the nave was divided into two aisles by two pillars, with both pairs of buttresses on the line of pillars.
-Therefore, it is likely that the central bay was covered with a cross rib vault with four support points, which were pillars from the inside and buttresses from the outside.
+Inside, the nave was divided into two aisles with two pillars, with both pairs of buttresses placed on the line of the pillars.
+Therefore, it is likely that the central bays were covered with a cross-rib vault with four support points, which were at the pillars from the inside, and at buttresses from the outside.
 In the eastern and western bays, the vaults were probably based on three points of supports.
 The chancel was originally covered with a cross-rib vault over two rectangular bays and a multi-section, rib vault over the eastern closure.
 The ribs fell on rounded shafts with stripes in the center.

 Goras M., Zaginione gotyckie kościoły Krakowa, Kraków 2003.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.

 Studia z dziejów kościoła św.
 Marka w Krakowie, red.
 Z.Kliś, Kraków 2001.